rcmccartney/TA_code/README.md

 Here, the key is a string used to compute a hash code and the value is an integer representing how many times we have seen this key.
 We also discussed rehashing and expanding the size of a hash table as collisions become more frequent.
+Usage:  % python testHash.py

+Wk12:
+This week is all about Binary Search Trees and different forms of traversals.
+In breadth-first search, an entire depth of the tree is visited before going to any node at the next depth of the tree.
+In contrast, depth-first search has three forms of traversal.
+Pre-order visits the current node before visiting any children.
+In-order visits the left subtree, then this node, then the right subtree.
+Post-order visits the left and right subtrees before visiting the parent, so the root node is the last node visited in the tree.
+See the code for a visualization of both the depth of the tree and the order of visiting the nodes under all three forms of DFS.
+Usage:  % python tree_print.py